-The proposed CRS Undertaking(s) would/would not be covered under the Nationwide Programmatic Agreement.
+The proposed CRS Undertaking(s) would/would not be covered under the Agreement.

+-Stipulation IV.a of the Agreement applies.
+Maintain this form for the administrative record and annual reporting.

+-Stipulation IV.b of the Agreement applies.
+Maintain this form for the administrative record and annual reporting.

 -Category 1 is/is not applicable

---For proposed undertaking(s) listed in Category 1 of Appendix A, Section 106 requirements have been fulfilled and no further consultation is necessary.
-Maintain this form for the administrative record.
+--The proposed undertaking(s) is listed in Category 1 of Appendix A and will have no potential to affect or no effect on historic properties.
+Section 106 requirements have been fulfilled and no further consultation is necessary.
+Maintain this form for the administrative record and annual reporting.

 -Category 2 is/is not applicable

---The proposed CRS Undertaking(s) listed in Category 2 of Appendix A will adhere to the Secretary of the Interior’s Standards for Rehabilitation.
-Secretary of the Interior’s Standards for Rehabilitation and Guidelines on Flood Adaptation for Rehabilitating Historic Buildings, and the Secretary of Interior’s Standards for Rehabilitation and Guidelines on Sustainability for Rehabilitating Historic Buildings, as appropriate.
-Maintain this form for the administrative record.
+--The proposed CRS Undertaking(s) is listed in Category 2 of Appendix A, will have no potential to affect or no effect on historic properties with adherence to the Secretary of the Interior’s Standards for the Treatment of Historic Properties, Secretary of the Interior’s Standards for Rehabilitation and Guidelines on Flood Adaptation for Rehabilitating Historic Buildings, and the Secretary of Interior’s Standards for Rehabilitation and Guidelines on Sustainability for Rehabilitating Historic Buildings, and associated Preservation Briefs, as appropriate.
+Section 106 requirements have been fulfilled and no further consultation is necessary.
+Maintain this form for the administrative record and annual reporting.

-- Category 1 and 2 do not apply and the standard Section 106 process as identified in 36 C.F.R.
+- The Agreement Stipulations and CRS Undertakings identified in Appendix A do not apply and the standard Section 106 process as identified in 36 C.F.R.
 Parts 800.1-800.5 will be followed.
+Maintain this form for the administrative record and annual reporting.

 Conditions:

-Discuss any special considerations or conditions for the undertaking(s) to proceed:
+Discuss any special considerations or conditions for the undertaking(s) to proceed under the Agreement (e.g., not visible from public right-of-way, similar color or texture of facility, non-historic features, etc.):

 Additional Comments: